tkamag/blog/_posts/2024-12-10-Getting-Strated-with-Amazon-Sagemaker-Unified-Data-Studio.md

     c. **Blueprints**: You can leverage some blueprints( AmazonBedrockGenerativeAI blueprints, LakehouseCatalog blueprints; etc...).

     d. **Projects profiles**: As explained earlier, three projects profiles.
+        - **Data analytics and AI/ML model development**: Best suit for builders.
+        - **Generative AI**: Best Suit for business as well as data scientists who want to play with models.
+        - **SQL analytics**: Best suit for business.

     e. **Amazon Bedrock models**: You can request access to some foundations models as soon as those models are part of Amazon Bedrock catalog models.